Can employers prefer to put pronouns in email signatures?

 “Having an inclusive workplace culture is crucial.
 However, singling out one group of people is a dangerous game for employers.
 Being open, honest and, above all else, celebrating people’s differences will no doubt go a long way to improve culture, retention and breed a workforce that looks beyond age, gender, race or the like.
 There is simply no need to force employees to reveal any more information than they are comfortable with.”

-For advice or guidance on any other commercial or legal issues, a member of our team can walk you through everything.
-Click here to discuss.
+For advice or guidance on any other commercial or legal issues, a member of our team can walk you through everything – get in touch today.